 I was drifting in and out of consciousness.
 Seated in the back of a gunmetal Skoda, I noted 3:47 p.m. on the dashboard’s clock.
 For me, however, the day was just beginning.
 My 12-hour flight touched down at Kastrup Airport half-an-hour ago.
 I was now somewhere between the farming village of Sønderby and the city of Copenhagen.
-The welcoming party was minimal: my future ex-wife was seated up front.
-She never had much interest in obtaining a driver’s license so her cousin Philip drove.
+The welcoming party was minimal: my future ex-wife was seated upfront.
+She never had much interest in obtaining a driver’s license, so her cousin Philip piloted our commute.

 I was traveling through rural Scandinavia to meet my fiancée’s family.
-It was Trine’s (pronounced Trina, like the rapper) birthday and the next two days would be spent meeting everyone important to her: childhood friends, uncles, aunts, cousins, nieces, parents, a brother and two sets of grandparents.
+It was Trine’s (pronounced Trina, like the rapper) birthday, and the next two days were going to be spent meeting everyone important to her: childhood friends, uncles, aunts, cousins, nieces, parents, a brother and two sets of grandparents.
 I tend to excel socially in smaller groups, but immensely struggle to regulate that energy in front of larger audiences.
 And there are few stages larger than a meet-greet with what feels like half a town.

 Still, the anxiety of the coming hours faded as our tires rolled on.
-Pulling onto a short pebble driveway, the fear of relating to so many people from such a different place completely dissipated.
+Pulling onto a short pebble driveway, the fear of relating to so many people from such a different place slowly dissipated.
 I had been here before.
 Maybe not with a Danish fiancée.
 Or at a dinner party where my struggle Dan-glish would endear.
-But HERE in terms of having to connect with strangers in a place I knew nothing about.
-Thankfully, I had been prepared for moments like these by watching a lot of two particular television programs: No Reservations and Parts Unknown.
+But HERE in terms of having to connect with strangers in an unfamiliar place.
+Thankfully, I’d been prepared for moments like these by watching a lot of two particular television programs: No Reservations and Parts Unknown.

 The lessons were plenty, but these seemed to be the most important takeaways:

 At this point, I had been traveling internationally for over a decade watching old men argue about baseball in Cuba, getting traditional style tattoos on my back in Southeast Asia, falling in and out of beds from Berlin to Brooklyn, and here was the person that inspired the vast majority of those trips.
 My words were short.
 “Thanks for what you do, man.”
-He smiled before offering a polite “Thank you.”
+He smiled before offering a polite, “Thank you.”
 “I’m going to Copenhagen in a few days and am going to try and eat at Noma,” I continued, noticing people starting to gather for their luggage.
 “Oh, you’re going to enjoy that,” he replied.
-A pair of “take cares” were exchanged, and then, as my grandmother would say, “mind your business and yo take butt home.”
-(In her later years, it would become “ass”.)
+A pair of “take cares” were exchanged as we refocused on the conveyor belt powering on.
+My bag was one of the first out.

 There’s a world full of interesting people.
 And whether I’m communicating with them over cacio e pepe from a cafe in Trastevere or sauerkraut smothered hot dogs from the Upper Westside Papaya King, I want to hear their stories, share them and in the process, continue creating one of my own.
 It’s what Bourdain would have wanted for all of us.